Shayangstp/NextSoftwareWeb/README.md

 the admin pannel is on toDo

-api route used and backend of this project from NextJs
+api route used as backend of this project from NextJs

 you can downlaod or clone the project from github then open it in vsCode